 On this page

-4-Part Screencast on Success Strategies for Online Courses During COVID-19 (49 minutes total)
+NEW 4-part screencast: Success Strategies for Online Courses During COVID-19 (recorded workshops)

 Part 1 of this series, produced in early May, 2020, discusses the multi-layered challenges of trying to learn during a crisis, living in a mostly online environment, and specific challenges of asynchronous courses.
 The other parts of the series provide ideas for how to deal with these challenges.

 Success Strategies for Online Courses During COVID-19: Part 2 -- Time Management

 This Part focuses on strategies to manage the lack of structure and tendency to procrastinate in this mostly online, COVID-anxious time.

 Success Strategies for Online Courses During COVID-19: Part 3 -- Communication

 This Part focuses on effective and respectful communication with instructors, while participating in online discussion forums, and while working on online group projects.

 Success Strategies for Online Courses During COVID-19:Part 4 -- Learning Effectively